Brodypen/ClassBridge/README.md

 ### :bell: Reminders
 The reminders section provides a convenient overview of the most pressing assignments and tasks.
 Users can quickly glance at their upcoming deadlines and high-priority homework to stay on top of their schedule.

+## :speaker: Support for multiple languages
+We introduced a feature to give users the option to switch between their main languages, for the moment only english and spanish are inplemented.

 ## Technologies

 ## :computer: Front-End